 If you receive a glowing evaluation, your book might be ready for copyediting and proofreading.

 If the editor says your book’s organization and structure need serious work, you might need a developmental editor.

 If the structure is sound but your writing needs work, you might need a line edit or content edit to strengthen your manuscript.

-An evaluation edit is a safeguard that keeps you from paying for later stage edits (described below) or trying to publishing your book before it’s ready.
+An evaluation edit is a safeguard that keeps you from paying for later stage edits (described below) or trying to publish your book before it’s ready.

 There is some overlap between developmental editing and evaluation editing, with the key difference being that you need a finished manuscript for an evaluation edit.

 You can come to a developmental editor with or without a book, but if you want an evaluation editor to assess your work, you need to have a finished manuscript to show them.

 Whereas developmental and evaluation edits look mainly at big picture issues, a content edit is the level at which an editor also starts to dig into the words on the page.